 - Language, accents, and dialects

-Furthermore, companies looking to balance costs with turnaround times have additional options to fit their budgets better.
-Our turnaround times range from one to two (rush), three to five (standard), and six to ten (extended) business days.
+Furthermore, companies seeking to balance costs with turnaround times have additional options to fit their budgets better.
+Our turnaround times range from one to two business days (rush), three to five business days (standard), and six to ten business days (extended).

 Security